lafabbricabr/lafabbrica.net/README.md

 6 - Execute yoururl / updates.php through the browser

-6.1 logue in to the panel
+6.1 Login to the panel

-6.2 get the default url with update.php, like this -> drupal7.dev/update.php
+6.2 Get the default url with update.php, like this -> drupal7.dev/update.php

 7 - Install php-xml